jpmorganchase/End-to-End_Protocol_for_High-Quality_QAOA_Parameters/README.md

 # Shot-frugal Optimization
 This is the repo accompanying the paper [End-to-End Protocol for High-Quality QAOA Parameters with Few Shots](TBA).
+The data is available at [https://doi.org/10.5281/zenodo.12209739](https://doi.org/10.5281/zenodo.12209739).

 ## Usage
 `reproduce_figures/` contains notebooks that can reproduce all the figures used in the paper.
-They rely on files in `data/`, which can be obtained by executing the following scripts:
+They rely on files in `data/` (moved to [Zenodo](https://doi.org/10.5281/zenodo.12209739) to shrink the size of the repo), which can be obtained by executing the following scripts:

 - `run_landscape.py` and `benchmark_optimizer` for optimizer benchmarking
 - `benchmark_cobyla.py` for COBYLA hyperparameter search and shot budget allocation study